Get,

 • Women during pregnancy or menstruation must not perform the crane pose as it exerts pressure on the abdominal region.1,2

-With the guidance of a trained yoga master, you can assess and analyse the risk factors and continue to practise Bakasana with precautions.
+With the guidance of a trained yoga master, you can assess and analyze the risk factors and continue to practice Bakasana with precautions.

 Conclusion